 Faculty Research Support Program - Initiation Grant

-The Faculty Research Support Program (FRSP) – Initiation Grant (IG) provides seed funds to established faculty initiating new programs of research, scholarship, or creative endeavor or to new faculty beginning their research programs.
+The Faculty Research Support Program (FRSP) – Initiation Grant (IG) provides seed funds to established faculty initiating new programs of research, scholarship, or creative endeavor or to early career faculty beginning their research programs.
 Grants ranging up to $10,000 of total funding, as appropriate to the research proposal, are available through this program.

 Proposals requesting support for ongoing research projects funded by other sponsors or projects in the final stages of completion are not appropriate for this grant.

 The priorities for this grant are as follows:

 - Projects of basic scholarship, research, or creative endeavor appropriate to the applicant's background and academic appointment.